This section describes the options available in the Circuits, Load Types, and Wire Sizes group in the Design Master Electrical Options dialog box.

 Demand factor: The demand factor for the load type.
 Enabled if Calculation method is set to Fixed demand factor.

 Load type: Whether the load type should be treated as a Continuous or Noncontinuous load for branch circuit sizing.

 Wire Sizing Option: Which sizing option is selected in the Wire Sizing dialog box.
-See the Wire Sizing section for more information on creating custom wire sizing tables.
-This option is most useful in the Standards database to set the default sizing option for new projects.
+See the Wire Sizing section for more information about creating custom wire sizing tables.
+This option is most useful in standards database to set the default sizing option for new projects.